MOTOR VEHICLE ENFORCEMENT OFFICER, V14

 Knowledge, Skills and Abilities required at this level include those identified in Level I plus knowledge of state and federal laws concerning the transportation industry; and the rules of the Oklahoma Corporation Commission regarding motor carrier licensing and registration.
 Ability is required to interpret and apply various laws and regulations and to assist in the performance of inspections and investigations.

-Education and Experience requirements at this level consist of those identified in Level I plus one additional year of qualifying experience.
+Education and Experience requirements at this level consist of those identified in Level I plus one additional year of qualifying experience; or an equivalent combination of education and experience, substituting completion of thirty semester hours at an accredited college or university for each year of the required experience.

 Level III Code: V14C Salary Band: K